aegis-icons/aegis-icons/.github/ISSUE_TEMPLATE/icon-request-app-or-site.md

 ---

 <!--
-First, read our issue guidelines: https://git.io/JLu8h (Only takes half a minute to read!)
+First, READ OUR ISSUE GUIDELINES: https://git.io/JLu8h (Only takes half a minute to read!)

-Remember to add **name of the site or app** at the end of the title -->
+Remember to add NAME OF THE SITE OR APP at the end of the title. -->

 - URL of the site or app **(required):**
 - Logo resources for the icon **(optional, but recommended):**

 <!-- ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^
+NO PROFILE PICTURES (Twitter, Facebook, Github etc.) OF ANY KIND AS LOGO RESOURCE, these are not helpful at all.

-If you're adding image as logo resource, it has to be either:
+If you're adding IMAGE as logo resource, it has to be either:

-1. SVG (or other vector file format) or
+1. SVG vector from official source (or other vector file format, vectors are most preferable) OR
-2. High quality image (at least 1000px on either sides [does not include white space around the logo], smooth edges, no artifacts etc).
+2. High quality image from official source (at least 1000px on either sides [does not include white space around the logo], smooth edges, no artifacts etc).

-Also, it has be currently used logo.
+Also, it has be currently used logo by the company.

 If your finding doesn't fit any of the criterias, it's best to leave it empty. -->